-- Why do you think the author included that information? - Why do you think that is so? - What would you expect to happen if ? - 2.
+- Why do you think the author included that information? - Why do you think that is so? - What are some typical characteristics and behaviors you would expect of \\\\\? - What would you expect to happen if \\\\\? - 2.
 Instructing students on making a generalization helps students in extending a conclusion about the text and the reading elements that are being analyzed to elaborate on what the author is trying to say to all people or something true about the world or how individuals generally behave.
 Generalizations are statements that are based on specific instances in the text but apply broadly (to most everyone in the world).
 Making a generalization, however, should not be a stereotype or a cliché.
 Teaching generalizations about texts begins with drawing a conclusion and determining what does this mean more broadly.
 Including a generalization deepens the analysis.
 For example, using the SO WHAT conclusion above: